willbl98/updatedTravers/README.md

 # Device Manager Website

-##Programming Notes
-# Senior Project at The University of South Alabama Fall 2019
+## Senior Project at The University of South Alabama Fall 2019